iselvaji/ChargeStationApp/README.md

 Programming language - Kotlin

-Coroutines - Is light wight threads for asynchronous programming
+Coroutines - Is light wight threads for asynchronous programming and polling

 Flow - Handle the stream of data asynchronously that executes sequentially.